chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 </p>
 </blockquote>

-Alright, enough about 2nd grade recess and professional cycling.
+Alright, enough about professional cycling and 2nd grade recess.
 The point I’m trying to make here is that the people that make the worst mistakes are often the people who are in the worst situations.
 These people are often the victims just as much as they are the perpetrators.
 But these people are so easy to blame, and that’s exactly what the world does.

 Think about how the media portrays criminals.
-The headlines and the focus is on the things they’ve done wrong, not on what may have brought them to commit the crime.
-I’m not blaming the media for this—it would be pretty unrealistic to expect anything else—but overtime I think this approach desensitizes people.
-You hear about people shooting each other in Compton enough times and eventually you’re probably going to start thinking Compton must just be full of bad people.
+The headlines and the focus of the stories is on the things they’ve done wrong, not on what may have brought them to commit the crime.
+I’m not blaming the media for this—it would be pretty unrealistic to expect much more—but overtime I think this approach desensitizes people.

+Take Compton for example.
+If you hear about people shooting each other in Compton enough times then you’re probably going to start thinking Compton must just be full of bad people.
 You start to think about how different the people in Compton must be from you, and how you are such a good person for not shooting anyone on your way to work this morning.
-You stop caring about Compton, maybe you even wish all those people would just disappear and stop causing so many problems for the world.
+You might stop caring about the people of Compton, maybe you even wish all those people would just disappear and stop causing so many problems for the world.
+But it’s not like everyone born in Compton is born a bad person.
+They just grow up in a difficult environment and it shapes their decisions.

 So what’s the solution?
-I think that as individuals, we can do a better job of understanding other people’s mistakes.
+I think that as individuals, we can do a better job of trying to understand each other’s mistakes.
 The next time someone you know makes a mistake, don’t hate them for it!
-Show some compassion and try and figure out what has led them to make the mistake.
-Focus on the source of the mistake, not the outcome it’s caused.
+Show some compassion and try and figure out what has led them to do it.
+Focus on the source of the mistake, not the outcome it has caused.
+I’m not saying people shouldn’t be punished for their mistakes;
+all I’m saying is that they should to be listened to.
+The best way to prevent the mistake in the future may be by trying to change the environment as a whole, not by just blaming the individuals who are a part of it.

 It’s so easy to hate Lance Armstrong right now.
-Like a lot of people, he was my hero.
-My (used to be) favorite Lance Armstrong quote is:
+Like a lot of people, he was my hero and he let me down big time.
+My favorite Lance Armstrong quote used to be:

 <blockquote>
 <p>